hanynowsky/honeybee/README.md

 - browse nutritional and medicinal plants, honey types ...etc
 - browse resources on natural healing techniques like cupping
 - browse resources on biological nutrition
-- Compute somatotye, body fat and body mass index.
+- Compute somatotype, body fat and body mass index.
 - Contribute by adding content (registered and validated users only) The user have many ways to reach the information he/she needs.